Congregation Talmud Torah Adereth El

-Congregation Talmud Torah Adereth El, or Adereth El for short, is an Orthodox Jewish synagogue located at 133 East 29th Street, New York City, New York USA.
+Congregation Talmud Torah Adereth El, abbreviated as Adereth El, is an Orthodox Jewish synagogue located on East 29th Street between Third and Lexington Avenues in the Rose Hill neighborhood of Manhattan, New York City, New York, United States.

 Founded in 1857, it claims to be the oldest synagogue in its original location with continuous services at the same location.

 History

 The Adereth El synagogue was founded by German Jewish immigrants in the fall of 1857.
 The synagogue opened a building on its current site on 29th Street in 1863, having purchased the lot for $5,000.
-The present building, is the result of a 1945 renovation by architect Gustave Iser, followed by a 1994 renovation that "left little of the facade except the Star of David".
+The site was expanded in 1920 with the purchase of the three-story building at 133 East 29th Street.
+The present building, is the result of a 1945 renovation by architect Gustave Iser, followed by a 1994 renovation that "left little of the façade except the Star of David".

-Rabbis
+Clergy

 Before he died in June 2013 at 100 years of age, Rabbi Sidney Kleiman was both the longest-serving and oldest active congregational rabbi in the United States.
 Rabbi Kleiman served as the congregation's rabbi since 1939 until 1996, when Rabbi Gideon Shloush joined the synagogue and Rabbi Kleiman became rabbi emeritus.

+After serving for a year in a part-time role, the current rabbi, since July 2021, is Rabbi Shua Mermelstein.